jglouis/tajitsu/README.md

 ## Update data files

-After any update of the data file, must run `go-bindata data/` within the source folder of the project.
+After any update of the data file, must run `go-bindata -o asset/bindata.go -pkg asset data/` within the source folder of the project.